wharfkit/website/src/lib/docs/Antelope/APIClient.md

 #### Typed Responses

 The `response` returned from the `APIClient` instance will be fully typed using Antelope core types.
-The above call will return an instance of [GetInfoResponse](https://github.com/wharfkit/antelope/blob/070bfb3bfe4b5f50f031dc58eb18090806e06c07/src/api/v1/types.ts#L324-L370), which automatically has all of the values in a typed state.
+The above call will return an instance of [GetInfoResponse](https://github.com/wharfkit/antelope/blob/070bfb3bfe4b5f50f031dc58eb18090806e06c07/src/api/v1/types.ts#L324-L370), which automatically typed all of the values to mirror the blockchain state.

 ```ts
 GetInfoResponse {